kitariel/gympepz/src/app/portal/Newplan.md

 so lets design again with our start working out now menu since we already have a plan to workout out it will display that plan name and todays exercise to workout start now button

+In the start workout

+we need to have like optional button like this exercise is done so that we can know where are we now

+lets the user do like even though he workout first then rest abit then update his exercise to done

+for the start workout page with workout/id we need to redesign and modify to be mobile friendly and easy to use